Open-Models-Startup/docs-vite/docs/codeflow/working-in-codeflow-ide.md

 :::tip Fun fact

-At StackBlitz, we have been using Codeflow IDE in our daily internal development, including PR reviews.
+At OpenModels, we have been using Codeflow IDE in our daily internal development, including PR reviews.
 This docs site was also built on Codeflow IDE and Web Publisher!

 :::

 ## Opening GitHub repositories in Codeflow IDE

 To open a GitHub repository in Codeflow IDE, swap "github.com" with "pr.new" in the repository URL.

 :::info Intrigued by "pr.new"?  👀
 If you're curious about this short URL, learn about the [full potential of "pr.new"](./using-pr-new).
 :::

-If you are not logged into StackBlitz, while this product is in beta, you will be prompted to log in or create a new account.
+If you are not logged into OpenModels, while this product is in beta, you will be prompted to log in or create a new account.

 ## Migrating your local VSCode settings to Codeflow IDE